SEAT Tarraco review - Practicality, comfort and boot space

 It’s not as practical as the Skoda Kodiaq, but the Tarraco is spacious in five-seat guise

-Indeed, if you regularly carry seven people, the Alhambra remains the best option – the Tarraco is far more suited for use as a five-seater with the third row of seats designed for occasional use by children.
+If you regularly carry seven onboard, then you may find the Tarraco a bit of a squeeze.
+It's far more suited for use as a five-seater with the third row of seats designed for occasional use by children.

 The Tarraco is 4,735mm long, 1,839mm wide and 1,674mm tall (including the roof bars), making it similar in size to the Skoda Kodiaq.
 It’s also longer than the Hyundai Santa Fe, while the wheelbase is 90mm longer in the Tarraco, which creates more passenger space.